kayc0des/Flutter_Tutorial/Lessonx02_introduction/REAME.md

 Flutter projects are composed of numerous libraries and packages. some packages are preinstalled with flutter while others are downloaded during development.
 So this file holds paths to each of the libs/packages in your local computer

 ## pubspec.lock
-This file is a helper file created next to pubspec.yaml It lost the specific versions of each dependency that packages use in your app so that the version stays consistent across different developers machine
+This file is a helper file created next to pubspec.yaml.
+It lists the specific versions of each dependency that packages use in your app so that the version stays consistent across different developers machine

 ## pubspec.yaml
 Contains flutter app specific metadata and configurations.
 With this file you can configure dependencies such as external packages, image assets, font files, app versions etc. You will often make changes to add external dependencies